silogen/kaiwo/docs/docs/aim/service.md

 When a service is created or updated, the controller follows this resolution sequence:

 1. **Explicit templateRef**: If `spec.templateRef` is specified, the controller searches for a template with that name (namespace-scoped first, then cluster-scoped).
+If the template is not found, the service enters a `Degraded` state.

 2. **Default template lookup**: If `templateRef` is omitted, the controller examines the referenced AIMImage (namespace-scoped first, then cluster-scoped) and uses its `defaultServiceTemplate` field.

-3. **Service name fallback**: If no default template is specified on the image, the controller uses the service's name as the template name.
+If no default template is configured, the service enters a `Degraded` state with an appropriate error message.

-4. **Override handling**: If `spec.overrides` is specified, the controller modifies the template name by appending a hash suffix and creates a derived template.
+3. **Override handling**: If `spec.overrides` is specified, the controller modifies the template name by appending a hash suffix and creates a derived template.
 See [Template derivation](#template-derivation-and-overrides) below.

+The controller enforces explicit configuration: services must either reference an existing template via `spec.templateRef` or rely on a configured `defaultServiceTemplate` on the image.
+There is no automatic template creation unless `spec.overrides` is specified.
+This prevents unexpected behavior and ensures clear configuration management.

 The resolved template reference, including whether it is namespace-scoped or cluster-scoped, is recorded in `status.resolvedTemplate`.